natalka1122/Eve-NG-in-Google-Cloud/README.md

 > South Carolina currently has a $24.67 monthly estimate, whereas Australia is approximately $34.98.

 > The more vCPU’s you use will increase the monthly cost.
-But remember when the instance is turned off you will not be charged.
-Note that there are some services which even when the instance is off generates some charges, like static IPs and persistent storage for example.
-But the bulk of fees are from uptime.
+But when the instance is off you will not be charged.
+Note that there are some services which even when the instance is off generates charges, static IPs and persistent storage for example.
+But the bulk of fees are from compute uptime.

-> If you want to run IOS-XR, IOS-XRV or CSR1000v or even a lot of NXOS devices, increasing vCPU’s is a good idea.
-So the below customised settings are just an example.
+> To run IOS-XR, IOS-XRV or CSR1000v or a lot of NXOS devices increase the CPU’s and memory.
+The below customised settings are an example.

 * 'Machine Type' Leave it at ‘1 vCPU’ and click 'Customise'
-* With the sliders select 4 vCPU and 4GB of Memory.
+* With the sliders select `4 vCPU` and `4GB of Memory`.
-* CPU platform = Intel Skylake or later
+* CPU platform = `Intel Skylake or later`
-* GPUs = None
-* Boot disk = Click 'Change' and select the images we created in the previous step.
+* Boot disk = Click `Change` and select the images we created in the previous step.
 * Click `Custom Images` & select `eve-ng`
 * Click radio button `nested-virt-ubuntu`
 * Boot disk = `Standard persistent disk`
 * Size (GB) = This depends on you and how many eve-ng images and projects you will be using.
-But lets pick `25GB`
+Enter `25GB`
-* Identity and API access = leave as `Allow default access`
-* Firewall = `Allow HTTP traffic` (so you can get to the eve-ng web interface)
+* Firewall = `Allow HTTP traffic`
 * Click on `Management, security, disks, networking, sole tenancy`
 * Click `Networking`
 * Click the `pencil`
 > We will use and internal and an external IP
-> Selecting a static external IP is of course better, but it has additional costs, check them out if you want a static public IP.
-But I'm selecting the default `Ephemeral`
+> Selecting a static external IP is more convenient, but has additional costs.
+Select the default `Ephemeral`
 * Primary internal IP = `Ephemeral (Automatic)`
 * External IP = `Ephemeral`
 * Network Service Tier = `Standard`
-> Because we chose 'South Carolina' we get the option to choose the cheaper 'standard tier'
+> Because we chose 'South Carolina' we get the option to choose the cheaper `standard tier`
 > Premium provides better HA, better failover, AnyCast IPs and more features.
 Standard is more a best effort service.
 * Click `Done`
 * Click `Create`
 > This will create and start the VM.
 > After a while you will see the VM’s details including its Internal and External IP.
-> The 3 vertical disclosure dots on the right will give you options including 'Start', 'Stop' and 'Delete', amongst others.
+> The 3 vertical disclosure dots on the right will give you options including `Start`, `Stop` and `Delete`, amongst others.
-> You can also download the Google Cloud app to access your VM’s from your phone to start and stop them.
-Might come in handy when you forget you left an instance running with 16 vCPU’s and 100GB of memory!
+> You can also download the `Google Cloud Console app` to access your VM’s from your phone to start and stop them.
+Might come in handy when you forget you left an instance running with 16 vCPU’s and 100GB of memory.
 * Click on `SSH`
-> There will be a key exchange and you will then be connected.
+> There will be a key exchange and you will be connected.
 * Assume root and set a password:

 ```